awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-create-wizard.md

 #### Instances<a name="environments-create-wizard-instances"></a>

 Use the **Modify instances** configuration page to configure the Amazon EC2 instances that run your application\.
-For details, see [Your Elastic Beanstalk environment's Amazon EC2 instances](using-features.managing.ec2.md)\.
+For details, see [The Amazon EC2 instances for your Elastic Beanstalk environment](using-features.managing.ec2.md)\.

 ![\[Modify instances configuration page\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/wizard-instances.png)